-6.1.
-Security Requirement
+6.1 Security Requirements

-6.1.1.
-The following security requirement (SRCL at Annex "G" and related clauses) applies and form part of the Contract.
+6.1.1 The following security requirements (SRCL and related clauses) apply and form part of the Contract.

 The Contractor (if an individual) and all of the contractor's personnel/subcontractors who may work on site must hold a valid "Reliability Status Security Clearance" issued by RCMP Departmental Security.